cribsheets/sql-intro/README.md

 useful to understand what's going on under the surface.

 To that effect, we present this short introduction to SQL, a small data set, and a framework to practice some basic skills.
+We won't even begin to pretend this is a comprehensive guide, but it exists to get your toes wet in the SQL world, and to give you a sense of how it works and what it's used for.

 # About SQL